 Craft your abstract, and then apply online via PeopleSoft.

-Important note: ALL students participating in Celebration must go into the PeopleSoft Celebration Registration Tool and complete the appropriate form to be included in scheduling, the abstract book, and Early Bird application qualification.
+Important note: ALL students participating in Celebration must go into the PeopleSoft Celebration Registration Tool by April 1 and complete the appropriate form to be included in scheduling and the abstract book.